DoctorMalboro/HeyMang/README.md

 * E-Hentai
 * [See site list](https://github.com/DoctorMalboro/HeyMang/issues/1)

+### Installation:

+Read the [requirements](https://github.com/DoctorMalboro/HeyMang/wiki/Requirements) first, it'll tell you what you need to install to make this work.
+Then you just clone the files with a simple:

+	git clone git://github.com/DoctorMalboro/HeyMang.git

+And you can execute it with the python command line (Read the [function list](https://github.com/DoctorMalboro/HeyMang/wiki/The-Function-List)) like this:

+	> python
+	> import os
+	> from mango import download_mango
+	> download_mango(link, os.getcwd()) # You can change this, obviously

+Or with the **Hey Mang!** interface, like this:

+	> python programa.py

+And then choose the folder where you want to save your manga, paste the link, select the option and start downloading!

 Remember always to check the official git and to update the program as much as you can.

 ### Many thanks to: